 I drove past Caledon the other day and found myself mesmerised by the giant wind turbines, gently turning in the air.
 It’s not often one finds oneself staring at manmade objects when nature is on full display right beside it, but today was different.
-(Yes, I did mention a similar thought in this article a while back, but that is irrelevant for now.)
 I have a secret love affair with wind turbines and I wonder if I alone in this romance?

 The great thing about debates with oneself, or more accurately, a soliloquy, is that there is no opposition with which to wrestle.
 You always win these debates, but I’ll let you know my thoughts for free today.